CodepediaOrg/codepediaorg.github.io/_posts/2016-07-18-using-the-java-api-for-webSocket-to-create-a-chat-server.md

 ## Summary

 In this post, we have seen how easy is to create a chat application using the Java API for WebSocket (JSR 356).
 This API has been added in Java EE 7 and greatly simplify the programming model of real-time interactive applications.
 Note that I've used only reference implementations of Java EE APIs, without using a container, nor third party APIs or libraries.
- If only I meet one of those guys that say Java EE is heavy :rage:

 I've already used a Javascript stack for this kind of requirements, basically to implement a more elaborate [real-time game server](https://github.com/benas/gamehub.io) with NodeJs and SocketIO.
 I must admit that the Java API is also really great, easy and straightforward.

- I hope you enjoyed this article.
-Time to get your hands dirty..